yangmingmei/LoFT/README.md

 ## Quick Use
 run 'Example1.m' to change environment settings and simulate 5 FOWTs.

-run 'Example2.m' to simulate 70 FOWTs considering wake effect.
+run 'Example2.m' to simulate 70 FOWTs considering wake effect and wave field coherence.

 run 'Compare.m'  to see the validation of LoFT against OpenFast.